 In the grammar stage, learning emphasizes memorization and the basics of language skills to lay a strong foundation for later stages.
 (The Grammar stage is typically geared towards elementary school-aged children.

-During the Grammar Stage, students focus on mastering the grammar of their native language through Latin by memorizing vocabulary words, as well as rules of pronunciation and spelling.
+During the Grammar Stage, students focus on mastering the grammar of their native language through Latin by memorizing vocabulary words and rules of pronunciation and spelling.

-The goal is to understand how language works so students can read and write effectively.
+The goal is understanding how language works so students can read and write effectively.

 As part of this stage, emphasis is placed on memorizing facts about each subject to gain quick recall for later use.